ibm-cloud-docs/mas-ms/getting-started.md

 After verification/creation of your IBMid has been completed, proceed to the next section [How to Register for MAS Support Services](#how-to-register-for-mas-support)

-## How to Register for Maximo Application Suite Support
+## How to Register for MAS Support
 {: #how-to-register-for-mas-support}

 Maximo Application Suite Support covers support for both the Application and your MAS-Dedicated environments.